Tetra-Pak-APIs/TetraPak.AspNet/TetraPak.AspNet/_docs/_code/TetraPak_AspNet_TetraPakAuthConfigDelegate.md

 An [TetraPak.Outcome&lt;&gt;](https://docs.microsoft.com/en-us/dotnet/api/TetraPak.Outcome-1 'TetraPak.Outcome`1') to indicate success/failure and, on success, also carry
 a [TetraPak.Credentials](https://docs.microsoft.com/en-us/dotnet/api/TetraPak.Credentials 'TetraPak.Credentials') or, on failure, an [System.Exception](https://docs.microsoft.com/en-us/dotnet/api/System.Exception 'System.Exception').
 ### Remarks
-This implementation will use a configured [TetraPak.SecretsManagement.ISecretsProvider](https://docs.microsoft.com/en-us/dotnet/api/TetraPak.SecretsManagement.ISecretsProvider 'TetraPak.SecretsManagement.ISecretsProvider') service when available
+This implementation will use a configured [TetraPak.SecretsManagement.ITetraPakSecretsProvider](https://docs.microsoft.com/en-us/dotnet/api/TetraPak.SecretsManagement.ITetraPakSecretsProvider 'TetraPak.SecretsManagement.ITetraPakSecretsProvider') service when available
 to obtain both client id and client secret.
 If a client id cannot be found it will
 try resolve the client id from the configuration instead.